getjared/rude/docs.md

 1. in the `manage_window` function, new windows are initially positioned off-screen with a size of 1x1 pixels.
 2. the `arrange` function is called before mapping the window, ensuring proper positioning and sizing.
 3. the window is then mapped and focused, appearing in its correct position without flashing.

+## window behavior

+- the first window in each workspace opens in full-screen mode (minus gaps).
+- when a second window is added, the layout transitions to a split view with a default 50/50 ratio.
+- the main window can be resized using mod+h (decrease) and mod+l (increase).
+- each workspace maintains its own main_window_ratio, preserving layouts when switching workspaces.
+- closing all windows in a workspace resets its layout to full-screen for the next window.

+## key bindings

+- `mod + 1-9`: switch to workspace 1-9
+- `mod + q`: kill focused window
+- `mod + left/right/up/down`: move focused window
+- `mod + space`: switch layout
+- `mod + h`: decrease main window size
+- `mod + l`: increase main window size

+## layouts

+1. tile: main window on the left, stack on the right
+2. fibonacci: windows arranged in a fibonacci spiral
+3. euler: central window with surrounding windows in a circular arrangement

+each layout respects the workspace-specific main_window_ratio for sizing windows.

+## acknowledgments

+rude is inspired by other minimal window managers like dwm, sowm & tinywm, with a focus on simplicity and efficiency.